 The Governors are responsible for Health and Safety at the school.
 Regular inspections of the school are carried out and a record of these inspections is kept on file.
 Emergency drills involving all pupils and staff are held at least termly and all fire-fighting equipment is regularly inspected.

 Children are trained in hygienic habits and safety consciousness around the school.
 Parents are reminded to provide protection for their children from strong sunlight, and school events are arranged so that children do not have to sit for long in the sunshine.
 A copy of our Sun Safety Policy is provided for every family annually.

 A copy of the full Health and Safety Policy is available for inspection at the school.

-When children enter school, the Reception Year curriculum is the Foundation Stage, which comprises seven areas of learning –
+During their first year of school, children are working on the Early Years Foundation Stage, which comprises seven areas of learning –

 We follow the National Curriculum Programmes of Study for Key Stage One (age 5 - 7) and Key Stage Two (age 7 -11).
 These comprise the ‘core’ subjects – English, Mathematics, Science, and Information & Communication Technology, and ‘foundation’ subjects – History, Geography, Music, Physical Education, Art & Design, and Design Technology.
-Religious Education and PSHE (Personal, Social and Health Education) are also taught.
+RSE (Relationships, Sex Education), Religious Education and PSHE (Personal, Social and Health Education) are also taught.